windyrobin/iCluster/Readme.md

 Works on v0.5.9+

-It supports two types :
+It supports two types for multi-process:

 - multi worker processes listen on the same port
 - the master receives the incoming sockets and distributes them to workers